toluwaanimi/buycoins-js-sdk/README.md

 keep your secret key in a secure place (e.g Environment Variables).

-To apply, please send an email to support@buycoins.africa from your email account registered on BuyCoins
+To apply, please send an email to support@buycoins.africa

 ## Quick Start